-Companies are paying forest owners to keep their trees so that the forest can continue to absorb carbon from the atmosphere.
-This is how White’s Woods can earn revenue for the residents of White Township and help to address larger environmental concerns, as well.
+Various types of contracts are available to forest owners for payment to keep their trees so that the forest can continue to absorb carbon from the atmosphere.
+This is how White’s Woods might earn revenue for the residents of White Township and help to address larger environmental concerns, as well.

 The Specifics.
-Contingent on meeting protocol standards, Allegheny Land Trust (ALT) is offering to facilitate payments of an estimated $211,000, to be paid within the first three to five years of the contract, to keep the White's Woods forest intact.
+In September, 2021, Allegheny Land Trust (ALT) offered to investigate possible payments of an estimated $211,000, to be paid within the first three to five years of the contract, to keep the White's Woods forest intact.

-Why is the payment so high?
-Because ALT (and City Forest Credits, who certify carbon offset credits) places extra value on urban forests: Urban forests help control stormwater run-off, help mediate regional temperature, and, also, absorb a variety of air pollutants - sulfur dioxide, nitrogen dioxide, as well as carbon.
+Why is urban forest carbon sequestration so important?
+City Forest Credits, who certify carbon offset credits, places extra value on urban forests: Urban forests help control stormwater run-off, help mediate regional temperature, and, also, absorb a variety of air pollutants - sulfur dioxide, nitrogen dioxide, as well as carbon.
 The WWNC is a very valuable urban forest.

-Did you know: White Township may receive more than $211,000 by leaving the forest intact?
+Did you know: White Township may be eligible to receive payment for leaving the forest intact?

 White's Woods is one answer . . .

 The 2020s: A Natural Solution to Climate Change (The Importance of Trees)

 White’s Woods Carbon Sequestration